abdulsaber/DSA/README.md

 6. Print the bottom view of a binary tree.
 7. Modified vertical order traversal.[IC]
 8. Cousins in a binary tree.
-9. Populate the next pointer in each node.
+9. Populate the next pointer in each node.[IC]
 10. Vertical Order Traversal of a Binary Tree.

 DAY-34